mlswg/mls-protocol/draft-ietf-mls-protocol.md

 random values in certain fields, which should be ignored by a correctly-implemented client processing the message.
-A client that incorrectly rejects unknown code points will fail to process such a message, providing a signal to its implementor that the client needs to be fixed.
+A client that incorrectly rejects unknown code points will fail to process such a message, providing a signal to its implementer that the client needs to be fixed.

 When generating the following fields, an MLS client SHOULD include a random selection of values chosen from these GREASE values: